briandoconnor/my-sandbox/20160403_icgc_storage_download_test/README.md

 ### create_dashboard.pl

 This is called by launch_test_instances.pl after a VM is launched.
-It's job is to setup the instances in Grafana.
+It's job is to setup the instances in Grafana, it just looks for all instances that are currently running.

+It also sets the termination behavior so a shutdown on the host will result in a termination.

 ##Strategy

 0. make a Grafana host and generate an API key, checkout this repo, install AWS CLI and configure it
-0. make a base AMI with these scripts, the AWS CLI
+0. make a base AMI with these scripts, the AWS CLI, configure it
-0. on the Grafana host
+0. on the Grafana host run the launch_test_instances.pl script to launch spot requests on a cycle, causing the run_download.pl to run on each and the hosts to shutdown once they complete their run
+0. in parallel, run the create_dashboard.pl script that will periodically insert running instances into the dashboard, keeping a cache of previously seen instances so they don't get dropped

+Test the whole thing with a dummy download that lasts only a few minutes

 ##References